libp2p/docs/content/concepts/security-considerations.md

 than taking arbitrary approaches to security that may not be acceptable to all systems built with libp2p.

+Another aspect to consider is that the fact that a particular type of attack is theoretically feasible, does not automatically imply that it is practical, sensible, worthwhile, or efficient to carry out.
+To evaluate the actual exploitability of a theoretical attack vector, consider the volume, class, and cost of resources that the attacker would have to expend for their attack to reasonably succeed.

 ## Identity and Trust